 I recommend two or three pieces of content ahead of each call.
 Any more than that and you're pushing it.

-Also, explain what each piece of content is and why it's relevant (if that's not obvious from the title).
+Also, explain what each piece of content is and why it's relevant and helpful (if that's not obvious from the title).

-2. Moving forward even if the prospect doesn't complete the assignment
+2. Moving forward if the prospect doesn't complete the assignment

 How to fix it:

-Respond with a short but sincere email that stresses the importance of the material.
+The day before your call, respond to your prospect with a short but sincere email that stresses the importance of reviewing the material.

 Hi [prospect name],